HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_results.md

 All other necessary information was discovered in the patient's records or attested to be present.
 ```

 The DTR application SHALL create a DocumentReference resource with this information that conforms to the US Core DocumentReference profile.
-The generated markdown SHALL be recorded in `DocumentReference.content.attachment.data`.
+The generated markdown SHALL be recorded in `DocumentReference.content.attachment.data`. `DocumentReference.content.attachment.contentType` SHALL be `text/markdown`.

-#### Interaction with EHR API
+#### Interaction with EHR
+EHR systems that conform to US Core STU3 allow for the creation of DocumentationReference resources through a FHIR API.
+As such, the DTR application should use the typical [FHIR create](http://hl7.org/fhir/R4/http.html#create) interaction to write the documentation into the EHR.

 ### QuestionnaireResponse
+The DTR application creates a QuestionnaireResponse resource through the course of normal operation.
+This resource may be persisted in the EHR system of the healthcare provider if it is supported.
+It may also be transmitted to the Payer IT system.

 #### Interaction with Payer API
+The Payer IT system should support the FHIR create interaction to allow the DTR application to send the QuestionnaireResponse resource to the payer.
+The FHIR endpoint for the payer may require authention.
+If it is required, it SHALL follow the procedures described in Section 4.4.1.1 - Authentication of SMART on FHIR application to payer API.